There may be several times that you have caught your French Bulldog sitting funnily and thought. Is that normal?

-Let’s hope that the veterinarian would be able to assess if they have a hip injury in a standard test.
+Let’s hope that the Veterinarian would assess if they have a hip injury in a standard test.

-If not, they can recommend taking x-rays and see if there are any problems with your Frenchies skeleton.
+If not, they can recommend taking x-rays and seeing any problems with your Frenchies’ skeleton.
 When the source of the issue has been found, they will be adequate to discuss how to deal with it.

 My French Bulldog Lays Down Like A Frog/Splooting

 A sploot is a stretch your French Bulldog does while relaxed.
 If you’d seen your Frenchie lying flat on their belly with their back legs spread out behind them like a frog, well, that’s a splootting.